 With the large number of visitors we have, we strongly recommend using public transport to visit the trail.

-Bristol Temple Meads is served by the 8 and 9 bus services BUT THESE CHANGED RADICALLY in 2017.
+Bristol Temple Meads is served by the number 8 service.
 They run at frequent intervals and these are the best buses for much of the trail.
-The number 8 serves Clifton and the number 9 serves Redland and (sometimes) Clifton.
+The number 8 serves Clifton.
+The number 9, serving Redland, no longer runs.
 The number 505 links Hotwells, Clifton, Cotham and Redland with the Long Ashton Park and Ride.
-Please note that the former 901 service has been cancelled.
 For convenience I have included Monday to Friday even though the trail is just on Saturday and Sunday.

 First bus have various useful guides: